20 Other Ways to Say “Please Advise” (With Examples)

 Dear Marketing Team, I’ve attached our competitor analysis report.
 I’m keen to hear your perspective on how we can differentiate our proposal in the upcoming client presentation.
 Best regards, Daniel

-See also 20 Other Ways To Say "Please Disregard My Previous Email" (With Examples)
+See also 20 Other Ways to Say "You As Well" (With Examples)

 8. “Your expertise would be invaluable here”